 The Corporation has four sources of funding available to finance its capital expenditure programs: internally generated cash flow from operations, funds raised from the sale of non-core assets, debt financing when appropriate and new issues of Common Shares, if available on favourable terms.
 The Corporation expects to fund the above future development costs primarily through internally generated cash flow, funds raised from the sale of non-core assets and debt.
-There can be no guarantee that the Board of Directors will allocate funding to develop all of the reserves attributed in the Reserve Reports or either of them.
+There can be no guarantee that the Board of Directors will allocate funding to develop all of the reserves attributed in the Reserves Report.
 Failure to develop those reserves could have a negative impact on the Corporation's future cash flow.